 I am a marine geologist who enjoys working on basic scientific research problems that have societal implications.
 I have worked on sediment provenance problems and used both physical and chemical signatures to track sediment (Kelley, 1984, 1989).
-I list several projects below that include support for graduate and undergraduate students.

 I have become interested the response of developed and pristine shorelines to sea-level change.
 This work involves measuring changes in sea level (Kelley et al., 1992; 1995; 2006; Barnhardt et al., 1995, 1997; Cooper et al., 1998; McCabe et al., 2007; Daly et al. 2007), as well as studying contemporary coastal processes (Brothers et al., 2008; Hill et al., 2004; Kelley et al., 2003; 2005; Fenster et al. 2001; FitzGerald et al. 2005).
 I spent 2 weeks this summer collecting seismic reflection and multibeam bathymetry data to locate lower-than-present-sea level landforms which we will core in the summer of 2012.